pytorch/tutorials/intermediate_source/ddp_minGPT.rst

 Using Mixed Precision
 ~~~~~~~~~~~~~~~~~~~~~~~~
 To speed things up, you might be able to use `Mixed Precision <https://pytorch.org/docs/stable/amp.html>`__ to train your models.
-In Mixed Precision, some parts of the training process are carried out in FP16 half-precision, while other steps
+In Mixed Precision, some parts of the training process are carried out in reduced precision, while other steps
 that are more sensitive to precision drops are maintained in FP32 precision.
-The `use_amp <https://github.com/suraj813/minGPT-ddp/tree/use_amp>`
-branch contains the code for training with Mixed Precision.

 When is DDP not enough?
 ~~~~~~~~~~~~~~~~~~~~~~~~
 A typical training run's memory footprint consists of model weights, activations, gradients, the input batch, and the optimizer state.
 Since DDP replicates the model on each GPU, it only works when GPUs have sufficient capacity to accomodate the full footprint.
+When models grow larger, more aggressive techniques might be useful:
+* `activation checkpointing <https://pytorch.org/docs/stable/checkpoint.html>`__: Instead of saving intermediate activations during the forward pass, the activations are recomputed during the backward pass.
+In this approach, we do more compute but save on memory footprint.
-When models grow larger, more aggressive techniques like `FSDP <https://pytorch.org/docs/stable/fsdp.html>`__ are required; here the model is not replicated but "sharded" across all the GPUs, and computation is overlapped with communication in the forward and backward passes.
+* `Fully-Sharded Data Parallel <https://pytorch.org/docs/stable/fsdp.html>`__: Here the model is not replicated but "sharded" across all the GPUs, and computation is overlapped with communication in the forward and backward passes.
 Read our `blog <https://medium.com/pytorch/training-a-1-trillion-parameter-model-with-pytorch-fully-sharded-data-parallel-on-aws-3ac13aa96cff>`__ to learn how we trained a 1 Trillion parameter model with FSDP.